malkier/kythera-dev/README.md

 Ruby also brings us to my next point.
 Many people have told me that IRC services must be implemented in C in order to have any hope of keeping up with medium- to large-sized networks.
 I disagree.
-I actually spend a good amount of time benchmarking various Ruby implementations to make sure this wasn't a silly project.
+I actually spent a good amount of time benchmarking various Ruby implementations to make sure this wasn't a silly project.
 Having [previously implemented][shrike] services in C myself, I think I'm quite qualified to judge the situation.
 In most cases, Ruby was reasonably